mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 When OAuth is mentioned and the version is not specified, it normally means OAuth 2.
 This article does too.

-## Gotcha 2: OAuth authentication flow types
+## Gotcha 2: OAuth Authentication Flow Types

 The OAuth standard offers a choice of four authentication flows: